djotaku/adventofcode/2015/Day_01/README.md

 I wasn't getting the right answer for part 1 until I changed from an == comparison to an eq comparison.
 - Did not bother setting up a parser yet because I don't know how to make Perl modules.
+- For Perl part 2 I used the "last" keyword to break out of the loop.
+First time using that.